brainstems/brainstems-activations-smart-contracts/README.md

   <br>

-  - For executing the asset, we can use the `Execution.usePathwayAsset(uint256 assetId, uint256 ecosystemId, uint256 pathwayId, uint256 neuronId, bytes memory data)` method, and pass the `bytes` param as the hash of the prerequisit that needs to be met.
-In this case, asset id, ecosystem id, pathway id and neuron id can be hardcoded, since there should only be one asset, ecosystem, pathway and neuron for the airdrop system.
+  - For executing the asset, we can use the `Execution.usePathwayAsset(uint256 assetId, uint256 brainstemId, uint256 pathwayId, uint256 neuronId, bytes memory data)` method, and pass the `bytes` param as the hash of the prerequisit that needs to be met.
+In this case, asset id, brainstem id, pathway id and neuron id can be hardcoded, since there should only be one asset, brainstem, pathway and neuron for the airdrop system.

 <br></br>

 ### Observations:
-  - When we refer to an `ecosystem`, `pathway` or `neuron` we refer to the `Unit` struct composed by:
+  - When we refer to an `brainstem`, `pathway` or `neuron` we refer to the `Unit` struct composed by:
     - `id` (uint256)
     - `name` (string)